 Our ground-breaking 24-hour news channel reports on the issues shaping the world.

 Sky News is an editorially independent part of Sky UK, overseen by an independent Sky News Board and with its own editorial and ethics policies.
-Last year, Sky News became part of the Trust Project, an international campaign to increase transparency and trust in news.
+Sky News is part of the Trust Project, an international campaign to increase transparency and trust in news.

 To serve our customers, our team needs to represent them.
 We welcome people from all walks of life into our Sky team and we’re passionate about treating everyone fairly and with respect.
 From recruitment to development, we focus on inclusivity at every stage of the Sky experience.

-Inside Sky, six networks champion diversity and offer support: women@sky, LGBT+@sky, Multiculture@Sky, Parents@Sky, Armed Forces@Sky and Body&Mind@Sky.
+Inside Sky, eight employee-led networks champion diversity and offer support: women@sky, LGBT+@sky, Multiculture@Sky, the Sky unity programme, Parents@Sky, Armed Forces@Sky and Body&Mind@Sky and, in Germany, DifferentlyAbled@Sky.
 These thriving networks provide peer-to-peer support.
 They give communities within Sky a collective voice, to champion the things that matter most to them.

 Through a survey every six months, we listen to our people.
 We compare scores between demographic groups to see if people are having a shared experience of working here.
 And we take action to create fairness when we identify a gap.